uyuni-project/inter-server-sync/README.md

 1. Adapt the `_services` file to be able to download the correct tag for the version
 2. Run all services: `osc service runall`
-3. Check the the changes files is correctly updated
+3. Check the changes files is correctly updated
 4. Check spec file was correctly updated with the release version
 5. Add all files: `osc ar`
 6. Remove old version files `tar` and `osinfo` (`osc rm filename`)